 Legal Resident Status

 Students are classified as in-state or out-of-state for the purpose of paying University fees.
-The Office of the Graduate School will make the initial classification at the time a student’s application for admission is processed.
+The Graduate School will make the initial classification at the time a student’s application for admission is processed.
 The burden of proof for establishing residency resides with the applicant.
 If a student misrepresents his or her status, he or she shall be responsible for paying the fees he or she would have otherwise been required to pay and will be subject to disciplinary action or dismissal from school.
 The University Registrar is authorized to change a student’s residence status upon receipt of evidence that the student is improperly classified.

 The following Institutions of Higher Learning and Mississippi State University policies apply in determining the residential status of students for the purpose of enrolling and paying fees at a state-supported institution of higher learning:

 http://www.msstate.edu/dept/audit/3102.html Academic Operating Policy AOP 31.02 Legal Resident Status